ShreyashSingh1/Memish/readme.md

 1. **Sign Up/Log In**: Create an account or log in to start making memes using **Anon Aadhaar** for secure access.
 2. **Choose Your Meme Type**: Select from photo to meme, prompt to image meme, prompt to video meme, or prompt to template meme.
 3. **Upload/Enter Prompt**: Upload your media or enter a text prompt.
-4. **Generate and Share**: Let Dopameme do the rest!
+4. **Generate and Share**: Let Memish do the rest!
 Share your creations on social media directly from the platform.
 5. **Tip and Earn**: Engage with the community by tipping other users or earning tips for your memes, all through your dynamic wallet.

 ## License
-Dopameme is licensed under the MIT License.
+Memish is licensed under the MIT License.
 See `LICENSE` for more information.

 ---